Britain orders immediate moratorium on fracking due to earth tremor concerns

 Other sources of natural gas would continue to contribute to Britain’s energy mix, she added.

+Britain has set itself a target of becoming a net-zero carbon producer by 2050.

-Cuadrilla is 47.4% owned by Australia’s AJ Lucas (AJL.AX), while a fund managed by Riverstone holds a 45.2% stake.
+Cuadrilla is 47.4% owned by Australia’s AJ Lucas, while a fund managed by Riverstone holds a 45.2% stake.
 There was no immediate comment from the company.

-Reporting by Stephen Addison; additional reporting by Matthew Green; Editing by William Schomberg and Sandra Maler